zio/zio/docs/overview/creating_effects.md

   ZIO.effectTotal(println(line))
 ```

-You should be careful when using `ZIO.effectTotal`&mdash;when in doubt about whether or not a side-effect is total, prefer `ZIO.effect` to convert the effect.
+You should be careful when using `ZIO.effectTotal`—when in doubt about whether or not a side-effect is total, prefer `ZIO.effect` to convert the effect.

 If you wish to refine the error type of an effect (by treating other errors as fatal), then you can use the `ZIO#refineToOrDie` method: